mia-platform/documentation/docs/development_suite/api-console/api-design/endpoints.md

 * **Response**: If your endpoint uses content-type: *application/json* in response, check "Support only JSON format" on response, otherwise uncheck it.
 If this is unchecked, you won't be able to access the response body from the POST decorators, if set.

-:::Warning
+:::warning
 If your project has the microservice-gateway disabled, the configuration of the transition through Microservice Gateway is skipped.
 :::

-#### Routes
+## Routes

 In this section you can view all the path that can be called of a CRUD endpoint.
 By selecting the different verbs in the management section it is possible to further detail on who has the permissions to do certain actions.

 If **inherited** is active the field will inherit the behavior of the base endpoint, de-selecting it can set specific rules related to this route.

-:::example
+:::tip
 For example, we can set that the `DELETE/` can only be reserved for a specific group of users (admin).
 We must therefore choose not to inherit global settings.
-Then we de-select inherited and in the input we write: groups.admin
+Then we de-select inherited and in the input we write: groups.admin.
 ![route example](img/example-endpoints.png)
 :::